wavefrontHQ/docs/pages/doc/ts_taggify.md

 aliasSource(ts(aws.instance.price), "&lbrace;&lbrace;Region&rbrace;&rbrace;-&lbrace;&lbrace;source&rbrace;&rbrace;")
 </code>

-Adds the region and a hyphen to the source.
+Adds the value of the `region` tag and a hyphen to the original source.

 That means `mycluster-2c-ha2-i-00e421d1bef7fb88e` is converted to `us-west-2-mycluster-2c-ha2-i-00e421d1bef7fb88e` if the source is `us-west-2`.